 - Non-payment of child support – If your income drops and you are unable to pay the agreed-upon amount, you should file for a modification.
 Withholding child support payments is a willful disregard of the court’s wishes and could result in enforcement actions, including jail time.

 - Increase or decrease in overnight stays – If work schedules change or other issues arise that cause one parent to have fewer or additional overnight stays, this may be cause for a modification.

 Retroactive Child Support for Non-Married Parents

-If you need representation in matters relating to child support, call (904) 674-3177 for a free consultation with our divorce attorney in Jacksonville and Orange Park.
+If you need representation, call (904) 674-3177 for a free consultation with our child support attorney in Jacksonville and Orange Park.